Key Takeaways

 What Oklahoma Jury Instructions Say

 In plain English: you can recover for making a bad situation worse.
-This instruction — drawn from the Oklahoma Uniform Jury Instructions for Civil Cases — is one of the most important principles in Oklahoma personal injury law.
-It's the legal foundation that prevents insurance companies from writing off your injuries as "pre-existing" and walking away.
+This instruction is one of the most important principles in Oklahoma personal injury law.
+It's the legal foundation that prevents insurance companies from writing off a documented aggravation as merely "pre-existing" and walking away.

 Understanding how Oklahoma uses comparative negligence alongside this rule is also important.
 Under 23 O.S. § 13, your recovery may be reduced by your percentage of fault — but that fault calculation is about who caused the accident, not about your pre-existing vulnerability.
 Your comparative fault percentage has nothing to do with whether you had a bad back before the crash.